adaptivelab/grafin/README.md

 	grunt test

-This will run the Jasmine tests in your terminal as well as create the SpecRunner.html in the root directory.
+This will run the Jasmine tests in your terminal as well as create the [SpecRunner.html](http://127.0.0.1:9001/SpecRunner.html) in the root directory.

+[SpecRunner.html](http://127.0.0.1:9001/SpecRunner.html) will have the graph drawn above the test.

 You can either open the file locally, or you can just [view the file on the local server](http://127.0.0.1:9001/SpecRunner.html).

-There are a few things that happen after each spec is run:

-* Every test that is run there is a check to see if you have set the `chart` variable, if so the chart will be rendered.

-* You can then set `callback` and that will run after the chart has rendered and pass the renderedChart to it as an argument.

-One GOTCHA / BUGFIX is that if you fail in the callback it fails in the next test.
-We'll be getting onto this ASAP.